 Rules of the Fund include the Rules herein and include any addition, variation, change or amendment provided it meets the relevant Rule.
-Rules of the Fund also include any written or unwritten rules applied by the Trustee of the Fund in relation to the operation and management of the Fund such as the Fund's Investment Strategy, Member Pension or Member SMSF Will
+Rules of the Fund also include any written or unwritten rules applied by the Trustee of the Fund in relation to the operation and management of the Fund.